gsurendhar/Mini-Project-Practice/README.md

 ## ⚙️  Setup Instructions

 1. Frontend: Configure Nginx to serve static files from the frontend/ directory.

-2.Backend: Run the Node.js server from the backend/ folder.
+2. Backend: Run the Node.js server from the backend/ folder.

-3.Database: Use SQL scripts in mysql/ to initialize MySQL tables.
+3. Database: Use SQL scripts in mysql/ to initialize MySQL tables.

 ## 📝 Notes
 Ensure all services (frontend, backend, and database) are running on their respective servers.

 For detailed configurations, refer to the respective `*.md` files in each directory.

+---